GoogleChrome/developer.chrome.com/site/en/blog/framework-tools-font-fallback/index.md

 ```

-**Note**: There is no plan to support this feature with the app dir.
+**Note**: There is no plan to support this feature with the newly introduced `app` dir.
 In the long term, it’s ideal to use `next/font`.

 ## How to adjust font fallbacks with Nuxt